 What Is a Breast Reduction?

 Although it is extremely popular among our patients, breast augmentation isn’t for everyone.
 In fact, we see many women who instead want their breasts made smaller.
 Naturally occurring breasts that are too large can cause a myriad of problems, from excessive neck and back problems, to discomfort when exercising, and even strap indentations on the shoulders.
-Dr. James E. Vogel and Dr. Carrie A. Houssock can use breast reduction to reduce the size of the breasts, making them more proportionate to the body and more comfortable for the patient.
+Dr. Carrie A. Houssock and Dr. James E. Vogel can use breast reduction to reduce the size of the breasts, making them more proportionate to the body and more comfortable for the patient.
 Reducing the size of the breasts is accomplished by reducing the breast skin, fat, and actual breast tissue as well.
 The nipple and areola are also lifted to a higher position.